shopware/admin-api-reference/docs/concepts/endpoint-structure/request-response-structure.md

 ## Request format

-The request format for Shopware 6 store API's must follow the below format:
+The request format for the Shopware 6 Admin API must follow the below format:

 * The request body has to be JSON encoded.